gohugoio/hugo/content/developer-tools/syntax-highlighting.md

 If you have never worked with Pygments before, here is a brief primer:

 + Install Python from [python.org](https://www.python.org/downloads/).
 Version 2.7.x is already sufficient.
 + Run `pip install Pygments` in order to install Pygments.
 Once installed, Pygments gives you a command `pygmentize`.
-Make sure it sits in your PATH, otherwise Hugo cannot find it.
+Make sure it sits in your PATH; otherwise, Hugo will not be able to find and use it.

 On Debian and Ubuntu systems, you may also install Pygments by running `sudo apt-get install python3-pygments`.

-Hugo gives you two options that you can set with the variable `pygmentsuseclasses` (default `false`) in `config.toml` (or `config.yaml`).
+Hugo gives you two options that you can set with the variable `pygmentsuseclasses` (default `false`) in your [site configuration](/getting-started/configuration/).

-1. Color-codes for highlighting keywords are directly inserted if `pygmentsuseclasses = false` (default).
-See in the example below.
-The color-codes depend on your choice of the `pygmentsstyle` (default `"monokai"`).
+1. Color codes for highlighting keywords are directly inserted if `pygmentsuseclasses = false` (default).
+The color codes depend on your choice of the `pygmentsstyle` (default = `"monokai"`).
 You can explore the different color styles on [pygments.org](http://pygments.org/) after inserting some example code.
-2. If you choose `pygmentsuseclasses = true`, Hugo includes class names in your code instead of color-codes.
-For class-names to be meaningful, you need to include a `.css`-file in your website representing your color-scheme.
-You can either generate this `.css`-files according to this [description](http://pygments.org/docs/cmdline/) or download the standard ones from the [GitHub pygments-css repository](https://github.com/richleland/pygments-css).
+2. If you choose `pygmentsuseclasses = true`, Hugo includes class names in your code instead of color codes.
+For class-names to be meaningful, you need to include a `.css` file in your website representing your color scheme.
+You can either generate this `.css` files according to the [description from the Pygments documentation](http://pygments.org/docs/cmdline/) or download the one of the many pre-built color schemes from [Pygment's GitHub css repository](https://github.com/richleland/pygments-css).

-### Usage
+### Server-side Usage

 Highlighting is carried out via the [built-in shortcode](/content-management/shortcodes/) `highlight`. `highlight` takes exactly one required parameter for the programming language to be highlighted and requires a closing shortcode.
 Note that `highlight` is _not_ used for client-side javascript highlighting.